animal-tree/Writing-stuff/Stuff41-differentiable-simulation.md

 >
 > With faculty fully aware of these happenings, and not addressing any of it.
 >
 > it is a systemic injustice, undeniably.
 PhD students should not be allowed to be fired in their 6th year for "not enough papers", especially with two published papers.
-Their second reason, after they changed their minds, was a 20-minute zoom meeting, with a brand new committee.
+Their second reason, after they changed their minds, was based on a 20-minute zoom meeting, with a brand new committee.
 Nothing unethical happened during that meeting.
 They then failed to respond to my assertion of this, except for one committee member, who admitted, on email-record, that he didn't even remember that meeting. (he thought I was someone else).
 The further systemic injustice is the medical practice and malpractice conditions at the University of Rochester Medical Center that the university IS responsible for.
 >
 > What justice means in this case is me not getting fired and getting a, huge, settlement pay for the malpractices and, potentially, worker's rights abuses.